Media Training 101: Tips for a Successful Interview

 Authors, especially new authors, often ask what they need to do in interviews.
 While there are many resources available for professional media training, there are some basics you should know before working with reporters.

-Know the top three messages that you want to convey.
+Plan out the top 3-5 messages that you want to convey.
+Practice them.

 To this, I’d like to add a few essential pointers:

-1. Mention Your Book: Please, please, whatever you do, don’t forget to mention your book!
-I can’t tell you how devastating it is to an author (and a publicist) when a great interview comes to an end and you realize you never mentioned your book.
-While you hope the interviewer will mention it, they might not.
-Be prepared to casually work it into the conversation, for example, you could say, “As I talked about in TITLE OF MY BOOK, there are three things you can do to ______.”
+1. Mention Your Book: I can’t tell you how devastating it is to an author (and a publicist) when a great interview comes to an end and you realize you never mentioned your book.
+Hopefully, the interviewer will mention it, but they might not.
+Be prepared to casually work it into the conversation, for example, you could say, “When I was researching for my book, TITLE OF MY BOOK, I found there were three main things women do to ______.”

-2. Be Prepared for an Unprepared Interviewer: Accept the fact that the interviewer may not have read your book and may have no clue what you do.
-Even though your publicist sent your book along with a full press kit, the host didn’t read it and is only going off of the suggested interview questions -- a prepared list of questions that your publicist sends in advance exactly for this reason.
-Not all interviewers have the time or the desire to read your book prior to an interview.
-It’s up to you to make sure your work is presented properly, at least as best you can, given the constraints, and you can do so by offering information and references to your book so listeners know where to find more.
+2. Be Prepared for an Unprepared Interviewer: Accept the fact that the interviewer may not have read your book and may not have a solid understanding of what you do.
+Even though your publicist sent your book along with a full press kit, the host didn’t read it and is only using the suggested interview questions -- a prepared list of questions that your publicist sent in advance exactly for this reason.
+Not all interviewers have the time to read your book prior to an interview.
+It’s up to you to make sure your work is presented properly, at least as best you can, given the constraints, and you can do so by offering information and references to your book (in a non-promotional way) so listeners know where they can find more information.

 3. Practice Your Elevator Pitch: Your ‘elevator pitch’ is a 1-2 line description of your book that could be said in the time it takes an elevator to go from floor to floor.
 When someone asks you what your book is about, this is your standard, sound bite reply that you know so well it just rolls off the tongue without hesitation.